Limmen/llm_recovery/README.md

-# Attack Recovery for Networked Systems through In-Context Learning with a Foundation Model
+# Decision-Theoretic Incident Response Planning with a Lightweight Large Language Model

 A decision-support system powered by a foundation model for recovering from cyberattacks in networked systems.